justaugustus/about/content/_index.md

 He is Cisco's first Head of Open Source, within the Emerging Technologies & Incubation division.

-For [Kubernetes][kubernetes] community, he has co-founded transformational elements of the project, including the KEP (Kubernetes Enhancements Proposal) process, the Release Engineering subproject, and Working Group Naming.
+For [Kubernetes][kubernetes], he has co-founded transformational elements of the project, including the KEP (Kubernetes Enhancements Proposal) process, the Release Engineering subproject, and Working Group Naming.
 Stephen has also previously served as a chair for both SIG PM and SIG Azure.

 He continues his work in Kubernetes as a Chair for [SIG Release][sig-release], a Lead for [WG Naming][wg-naming], and an owner of [Enhancements][enhancements]